mwabbas888/FoodHub-Revenue-Analysis/README.md

 ## Key Questions Addressed

-1.  **Revenue Drivers:** Which cuisine types and restaurants generate the most revenue?
-2.  **Operational Efficiency:** What is the relationship between order cost, preparation time, and delivery time?
-3.  **Customer Satisfaction:** What factors correlate with higher customer ratings?
+1.  **Popularity & Volume:** Which cuisine types have the highest order counts overall and how do they compare between weekdays and weekends?
-4.  **Spending Patterns:** How do customer spending habits differ between weekdays and weekends?
+2.  **Customer Satisfaction by Cuisine:** How do customer ratings for different cuisine types vary between weekdays and weekends?
+3.  **Strategic Opportunities:** Where are the key areas to focus marketing and operational efforts based on order volume and customer satisfaction?

 ---